hex108/leetcode/NOTES.md

 e.g. Palindrome Palindrome II; Distinct Subsequences; Edit Distance.

+*But* we should implement it effecively. e.g. Interleaving String.

 ### Hash
 Hash is very very helpful.
 It could save much time.